The Ultimate Guide to Prepare for Breastfeeding

 Low milk supply

 Most mothers do not have this problem, even if they felt they didn’t make enough at some point.
 Yet, if your child is hungry and you do not have enough to satisfy them there are other options.
+Make sure you are properly nourishing your body and not giving into postpartum cravings.
 Even if you prefer not to, you may need to offer formula as a supplement.
 Combo feeding is very common!

 Engorgement